 Payment information.
 Does your camp charge a registration fee?
 If so, you’ll want to collect the necessary payment information.
 Many online forms can be integrated with payment processors such as PayPal or Stripe to make the process of collecting payments easier.

 Contact information.
 If you’re running a camp for children, you’ll need emergency contact information in the form of a parent or guardian’s name and phone number (be sure to get both their home and mobile numbers if applicable).
 Make sure the form asks about any allergies or other conditions the camper may have.
-It’s important to choose an online form tool that is HIPAA-compliant so that you can protect your campers’ medical information.
+It’s important to choose an online form tool that is HIPAA-friendly so that you can protect your campers’ medical information.

 Consent forms.
 In addition to emergency contact information, you will likely need to collect consent forms and possibly waivers.
-Online form builders like JotForm allow you to easily collect this information, as well as the required signatures.
+Online form builders like Jotform allow you to easily collect this information, as well as the required electronic signatures.
 Image files for photo IDs can also easily be collected from online forms.

 Make sure your registration is inclusive, allowing for the many different types of campers who will come into contact with it.
 You also want to be sure your forms are easy for parents to use so that you can get as many registrants as possible.
 Here are some best practices to make sure your summer camp registration form captures all of the information you need: